jiaxianyan/BioMiner/README.md

 - **pdf**, the path of the pdf file or the pdf directory.
 - **biovista_evaluate**, if the pdfs are in biovista (have labels), enable biovista evaluation

-For the best performance version, two additional parameters are needed to specify the result path of external models (MolMiner and MolParser)
-- **external_full_md_res_dir**, the reuslt of external molecule detection models, we use MolMiner to get the best performance
-- **external_ocsr_res_dir**, the reuslt of external OCSR models, we use MolParser to get the best performance

 ## Evaluation on BioVista and Result Reproducation

 ### Evaluation of Two End-to-end Tasks: